 The Internal Audit Function is independent from the organisational activities audited and free to exercise its assignments without impairment and on its own initiative in all areas.
-It is not authorised to carry out any operational work on behalf of any area of any business.
-The Head of Internal Audit reports directly to the Chairman of the Audit & Risk Committee.
+It is prohibited from carrying out any operational work on behalf of any area of any business.